- Online Training

 By April, softball season is about halfway finished during high school, but that means for many it is just their first season without much of a break in between.
 In Ohio where our facility, Showtime Strength & Performance, is located, many of our girls will be “in season” from now until October or November with a week break sparingly in between.
 With that being said, how can we continue to work with these softball players when their season has expanded to 6-8 months out of the year?

 This is obviously a very important period of time when it comes to strength training and preventing injuries, and if they miss out on the time, they will eventually fall behind compared to others they're playing against.
 We need to be sure we continue to make progress with each athlete despite having to work around practice and game schedules for a majority of the year.
-Below are some of the training strategies we have found useful for our in season softball players.
+Below are some of the softball strength and conditioning strategies we have found useful for our in season softball players.
 They have allowed our athletes to get stronger and faster in season, leading them to an increase in performance year round with little to minimal drop at any point.

 First we will look at strength training, as we feel it is the most important due to the fact that softball is generally played as an anaerobic (without oxygen) activity.
 If you watch a high school or college game, most plays are under 5 seconds.
 We use this to dictate our main strength training exercises.
 In doing this, we need to keep the intensity high, but reduce the volume during in season.
 When we say intensity of an exercise, it means a higher % of the athlete’s max, but lower rep ranges.
 We will use dynamic effort waves of approximately 50/55/60% of their max, plus the use of accommodating resistance (bands or chains).
 Our max effort movements in season will be 1-2 reps and we will generally use accommodating resistance on these movements as well to reduce soreness in season.
 We will talk more about accommodating resistance later in this article.
 The dynamic effort work will help athletes with several things: